snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/introduction/_index.md

 #### What you will learn

-In approximately 1 working day (~3 working hours) you can achieve the following:
+In approximately 1 working day (~6 working hours) you can achieve the following:
-- **Build a predictive model -** Using Databricks and MLflow to build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data.
+- **Build a predictive model -** Using Databricks and MLflow to build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data
-- **Data activation -** With Hightouch connected to your rich user data in Databricks, you can enable our marketing teams to effortlessly build new audiences and sync to their needed destinations.
+- **Data activation -** With Hightouch connected to your rich user data in Databricks, you can enable our marketing teams to effortlessly build new audiences and sync to their needed destinations
-- **Next steps -** Gain value from your own pipeline data.
+- **Next steps -** Productionalize your ML model and visualize ad campaign performance synced from your Hightouch audiences

+{{<mermaid>}}
+gantt
+        dateFormat  HH-mm
+        axisFormat %M
+        section 1.
+Predict
+        2h          :step1, 00-00, 2m
+        section 2.
+Activate
+        1h          :step2, after step1, 1m
+        section 3.
+Next Steps
+        3h          :step3, after step2, 3m

+{{</mermaid>}}

 ***